Efficiency vs Effectiveness Framework: Audit Tasks

 Drop immediately.

 Q1 (Peak Zone) is high effectiveness and high efficiency: tasks that directly advance your key goals and that you execute with skill.
 Protect and expand time for Q1 work because it multiplies both output and progress.
-Q2 (Efficiency Trap) is high efficiency but low effectiveness: tasks you execute well but that don’t connect to meaningful goals.
+Q2 (Efficiency Trap) is high efficiency but low effectiveness: tasks you execute well but that do not connect to meaningful goals.
 These feel productive but produce no real forward movement.
-Q3 (Growth Zone) is high effectiveness but low efficiency: the right work, done slowly because you’re still building skill.
-Q4 (Dead Zone) is low on both axes: tasks that don’t advance goals and that you don’t execute well.
-Drop Q4 work immediately.

-Q4 (Dead Zone) tasks score low on both effectiveness and efficiency: they don’t advance meaningful goals and you don’t execute them well.
-Reformatting old meeting notes that nobody reads, maintaining a tracking spreadsheet that duplicates what your project management tool already does – these are classic Q4 examples.
+Q4 (Dead Zone) tasks score low on both effectiveness and efficiency: they do not advance meaningful goals and you do not execute them well.
+Reformatting old meeting notes that nobody reads, or maintaining a tracking spreadsheet that duplicates what your project management tool already does, are classic Q4 examples.
 The practical test: ask whether anyone notices if this task disappears for a month.
 If the answer is no, it belongs in Q4.
-Drop Q4 tasks entirely rather than delegating them, because delegation still consumes organizational resources on zero-value work.
-Reclaim that time for Q1 and Q3 instead.

 Efficiency effectiveness audit step 1: brain dump your active tasks

 Brain dumping every active task creates the raw inventory needed for the efficiency effectiveness audit.
-Write down every task, project, and recurring commitment you’re currently responsible for.
-Don’t filter.
-Include email replies, one-on-ones, side projects, the “I should probably do that” items.
-Aim for 15-30 items.
-Get it all out of your head and onto a list or spreadsheet.
-This mirrors how the 80/20 rule works – you need the full picture before you can identify the 20% that drives results.
+Write down every task, project, and recurring commitment you are currently responsible for.
+Do not filter.
+Include email replies, one-on-ones, side projects, and the “I should probably do that” items.

 Effectiveness rating step 2: score each task on impact (1-5)

 Rating each task on effectiveness reveals which items actually connect to your goals.
 For each task, ask: “If I complete this well, does it move me toward my top three goals this quarter?”
 Score it 1 (no connection) to 5 (directly drives a key goal).
-Be ruthless.
-Richard Koch’s analysis in The 80/20 Principle shows that roughly 20% of inputs drive 80% of results in most work systems [5].
-Most of your list will score below 3.
-That’s the signal.

 Step 3: rate each task on efficiency (1-5)